oslabs-beta/MONARQ/README.md

 That's it!

-# REQUIRED INPUTS

-**USER INPUTS**
+## Required User Inputs

 **MONARQ** allows our users to defined the REST Endpoints that they want to open to the public.
 Simply create a 'Manifest' object in a seperate file and import into your server file.
-You can also visit **MONARQ**'s website at <<INSERT WEBSITE HERE>> and create your manifest object there.
+You can also visit **MONARQ**'s website at [insert website here]() and create your manifest object there.

 **STEP 1: DEFINE MANIFEST OBJECT**
 The manifest object should be in a specific format as follows: